redsanket/spark/external/hue/guide/ui/index.rst

 From the **Oozie Editor**, you can do the following:

-- view available workflows, coordinators with worklows and frequencies, and bundles with coordinators and kickoff .
+- view available workflows, coordinators with workflows and frequencies, and bundles with coordinators and kickoff .
 - create, import, export, schedule and submit workflows, coordinators, and bundles.
 - delete, copy, and restore workflows, coordinators, and bundles